adarshgupta0040/Users-Notes-Application/README.md

 # Users-Notes-Application
-Created a User-Notes App using SpringBoot and Angular in which user can perform CRUD operations.
+Created a User-Notes App 📝 using SpringBoot and Angular in which user can perform CRUD operations.

+# Backend

+First open User-Notes direction in your eclipse or any java IDE and create a Database with name usernotes then run the springboot project.

 # Test